System Administration

 # Check ripple health

-curl -X GET https://{EKODB_API_URL}/api/ripples/list \
+curl -X GET https://{EKODB_API_URL}/api/ripples/health \

 See Ripples - Data Propagation for comprehensive guides on multi-region deployments, read scaling, high availability architectures, and data pipeline patterns.